matter-labs/zksync-web-era-docs/docs/api/hardhat/testing.md

 ## Testing with `mocha` + `chai`

-Please note, that since the zkSync node URL is provided in the `hardhat.config.ts`, the best way to use different URLs for production deployment and local testing is to use environment variables.
+Since the zkSync node URL is provided in the `hardhat.config.ts`, the best way to use different URLs for deployment and local testing is to use environment variables.
 The standard way is to set the `NODE_ENV=test` environment variable before invoking the tests.

+### Project setup

-1. Create a new hardhat project and follow the contracts' compilation guide from the [getting started](./getting-started.md) page (steps 1 to 5 of the **Initializing the project** section).
+1. Create a new Hardhat project following the [getting started guide](./getting-started.md) as a reference.

-2. To add the test frameworks, run the following command:
+2. To install the test libraries, run the following command:

 ```
 yarn add -D mocha chai @types/mocha @types/chai